dhis2/dhis2-docs/src/developer/web-api/audit.md

 Once auditing is enabled for tracked entity instances (by setting allowAuditLog of tracked entity types to true), all read and search operations are logged.
-The endpoint for accessing audit logs is api/audits/trackedEntityInstance.
+The endpoint for accessing audit logs is located at `api/audits/trackedEntityInstance`.
 Below are available parameters to interact with this endpoint.

 <table>